HIKES IN AGISTRI

 1st Route: Megalochori – Dragonera – Agia Varvara – Limenaria – Mareza

-2nd Route: Limenaria – Church of Agios Nikolaos – Limni – Aponisos
+2nd Route: Limenaria – Agios Nikolaos – Limni – Aponisos

-The main hiking route in the Agistri pine grove starts from the Fire station of Megalochori .
-The path, after some time, meets the asphalted road of the Skala – Megalochori – Dragonera and Aponisos route.
-Shortly after, we follow a small dirt road on our right which leads to “Mikri Dragonera”.
-At the turn of the dirt road, there is a fork and the road goes straight to the beach of “Megali Dragonera”, while on the right it goes to “Mikri Dragonera” which is about 1000 meters from the “Great Dragonera”.
+The main hiking route in the Agistri pine grove starts from the Megalochori Fire Station.
+The path, after some time, meets the asphalted road of the route Skala – Megalochori – Dragonera and Aponisos.
+A little later we follow a small dirt road on our right which leads to “Mikri Dragonera”.
+At the turn of the dirt road, there is a fork and the road goes straight to the beach of “Megali Dragonera”, while on the right it goes to “Mikri Dragonera” which is about 1000 meters from “Megali Dragonera”.

 From the center of the beautiful pebbly beach of Dragonera, in which the pine trees reach all the way to the sea, behind the canteen, a dirt path starts in the forest that leads us to Polemi, to the old Church of Agia Varvara which is located on the previous asphalted road we had to meet.